sifulan-access-federation/ifirexman-training/guides/azure.md

 This tutorial provides step-by-step instructions on how to integrate Azure AD with the Shibboleth IdP.

+You are only required to follow this tutorial if you intend on using Azure AD as the backend authenticator for an IdP.

 ## Prerequisites

 You need to have the following setup before you can proceed with this tutorial: